Greater bilby

-The greater bilby (Macrotis lagotis) is a long-eared, rabbit-like mammal native to Australia.
+The greater bilby (Macrotis lagotis) or often simply bilby, is a long-eared, rabbit-like marsupial found in Australia.
 It lives in burrows and is active at night, feeding on insects, fruit, or fungi.
-The bilby is a marsupial and carries its young in a pouch.
-Threats include habitat loss, disease, and introduced predators such as foxes.
-Formerly widespread, bilbies are now restricted to arid parts of northwestern and central Australia.
+Formerly widespread, bilbies are now restricted to parts of northwestern and central Australia due to threats like habitat loss, disease, and introduced predators such as foxes.

-It is commonly called just bilby after the lesser bilby (Macrotis leucura) became extinct in the 1950s.
+It is commonly now simply called bilby (or bilbies for plural) after the lesser bilby (Macrotis leucura) became extinct in the 1950s.
 Other names include dalgyte, pinkie, or rabbit-eared bandicoot.

 Etymology and other names

 The term bilby is a loan word from the Yuwaalaraay Aboriginal language of northern New South Wales, meaning long-nosed rat.
 In Western Australia it is also known as dalgyte by the Noongar people from their word djalkat, and as ninu by the remote Kiwirrkurra people.
 The Wiradjuri of New South Wales also call it bilby.
 Other names include pinkie and rabbit-eared bandicoot.
 It is called mankarr by the Manjilijarra people of Western Australia.